nadiamariduena/python-intro-2024-privat/z_2_R-A-W-X_FILE-mods__PICKLE-binary.md

  - - 🔴 One very important thing to know about **pickle** is that there are **security vulnerabilities** in pickle, and

  ### 🔴 it's a bad idea to unpickle anything you yourself didn't pickle.

+ **pickle is vulnerable** to the security problems detailed in this article: